Blind quantum computation over a collective-noise channel

-There would be several ways of fixing this issue as follows.
+There are several ways to fix this issue, as follows.
 First, Alice and Bob may perform entanglement distillation to share high-fidelity Bell pairs between them.
-However, in such a case, Alice has to perform quantum operations, which is too demanding in a BQC scenario.
-Second, the parties may employ fault-tolerant topological BQC on Bob's fully fledged quantum computer to correct errors during the quantum communication~\cite{[8]}.
-While the threshold value $0.43\%$ of the error rate per gate would be high enough for the fully fledged quantum computer at Bob's side, it seems to be too low to tolerate the noise introduced during a long distance quantum communication.
-Third, the parties may utilize double-server BQC~\cite{[12],[19]}, where two quantum servers initially share entanglements, and no quantum communication is required between Alice and two quantum servers, and they employ entanglement distillation between two quantum servers.
-However, in the double-server BQC protocol, any communication between two quantum servers is prohibited.
-If two quantum servers are evil and communicate with each other, Alice's secrets are completely exposed to the quantum servers.
-Accordingly, a complete resolution of the noise problem of the quantum channels in BQC has been still open.
+However, in such a case, Alice has to perform quantum operations, which are too demanding in the BQC scenario.
+Second, the parties may employ fault-tolerant topological BQC on Bob's fully fledged quantum computer to correct errors during the quantum communication~\cite{[MF12]}.
+While the threshold value $0.43\%$ of the error rate per gate would be high enough for the fully fledged quantum computer on Bob's side, it seems to be too low to tolerate the noise introduced during the long-distance quantum communication.
+Third, the parties may utilize double-server BQC~\cite{[MF13PRL]}, where two servers initially share nonmaximally entangled states due to the noise in the quantum channel, no quantum communication is required between Alice and two servers, and they employ entanglement distillation between two servers.
+However, in the double-server BQC protocol, any communication between two servers is prohibited.
+If two quantum servers communicate with each other, Alice's secrets are completely exposed to them.
+Accordingly, a complete solution of the noise problem of the quantum channel in BQC is still open.

-In this paper, we resolve the problem of the collective noise in a quantum channel for BQC.
-Specifically, we make use of the fact that photons are commonly used as carriers of information in quantum communication, and optical fibers are employed as quantum channels.
-In such a situation we model the noise in the quantum channel as a collective noise as confirmed in an experiment~\cite{[38]}.
-Decoherence-free subspace (DFS) has been known to be immune to such a noise~\cite{[25],[27],[28],[39],[40]} and its validity has already been demonstrated experimentally~\cite{[26],[29],[30],[31],[32],[33],[34],[35]}.
+In this paper, we resolve the noise problem in the quantum channel for BQC, specifically for the collective noise, which is a prototypical model of noise, as confirmed in experiments~\cite{[SGGRZ02]}, when photons are commonly used as carriers of information in quantum communication, and optical fibers are employed as quantum channels.
+Decoherence-free subspace (DFS) has been known to be immune to such noise~\cite{[DG97],[ZR97],[BGLPS04],[YSOKI05],[KYKI13]} and its validity has already been demonstrated experimentally~\cite{[MLRS03],[KBAW00],[BEGKCW04],[CZBJYZYLP06],[YNSOKI07],[PTSPKZ07],[YHOKI08],[IOTYKI11]}.